-So, in summary, while you may be tempted to think WooSync and Jetpack CRM should be used to create orders and have customers pay for them, the ideal solution would be to do this via WooCommerce’s “pending payment” order feature.
+So, in summary, while you may have thought WooCommerce Sync and Jetpack CRM should be used to create orders and have customers pay for them, the ideal solution would be to do this via WooCommerce’s “pending payment” order feature.

-Using Jetpack CRM Invoices, Invoicing Pro and WooCommerce Product List
+Using Jetpack CRM invoices and Invoicing Pro

-While this is a solution possible with Jetpack CRM and it’s Invoices it’s worth bearing in mind the limitations of this approach
+While this is a solution possible with Jetpack CRM and its invoices, it’s worth bearing in mind the limitations of this approach:

 - Orders will need to be manually created in WooCommerce

-- Stock levels will need managing separately
+- Stock levels will need to be managed separately